DataDog/integrations-core/vsphere/README.md

 This check collects resource usage metrics from your vSphere cluster-CPU, disk, memory, and network usage.
 It also watches your vCenter server for events and emits them to Datadog.

+NOTE: This check does not pull in metrics about the VCenter Appliance Server itself.
+These metrics are exposed via a separate API.
+See more [here](https://github.com/vmware/pyvmomi-community-samples/issues/581).
+To collect VCenter Appliance Server metrics, install the Datadog Agent on the Appliance Server.

 ## Setup

 ### Installation